quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Parallel-and-High-Performance-Computing/phpc_part15_Summary.md

 The basic idea behind spatial hashing is to create a grid where objects are placed in the appropriate cell(s) based on their coordinates.
 This allows for efficient operations such as finding all objects within a certain region.

-Complexity: The time complexity of spatial hash lookups and insertions is typically \(O(1)\), making it very fast compared to other methods like binary search trees or k-d trees, which can have complexities up to \(O(\log N)\).
+Complexity: The time complexity of spatial hash lookups and insertions is typically $O(1)$, making it very fast compared to other methods like binary search trees or k-d trees, which can have complexities up to $ O(\log N)$.

 :p Write pseudocode for implementing a simple spatial hash for a cloud collision model.
 ??x